dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Just Do It reference :), don't choke random slides

 As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is hosted by The Linux Foundation and is supported by the industry leaders around the world.
 The mission of The Open Container Project is to create open industry standards around container formats and runtime.
 The war is now officially over, which means you can invest in Docker.

+Conclusion - don't take this mission by your own, it will be very hard, try to involve your organization into as well so they can support you from the high level, but in the end it's worht it because if everyone is doing they work properly then your work is also easter due that.
+Tools like Docker allow everyone to do they work better.

 ## Questions and answers